Fifth Sunday after Pentecost | Mark 4:35-41

 Lesser difficulties are still manageable.
 The loss of a house, a job.
 A survivable illness.
 We might come through those with our skins and our notions about God intact.

 What about the worse things?
 What about the real storms, the ones that threaten to send us to the bottom of the sea?
 Many people never live to face one.
 Many others do not live through them.

 A perfect storm as a concept is survivable.
 A perfect storm in reality may not be.

-What about these storms we do not survive, sometimes not at all, sometimes not as the people we were when the wind picked up?
-What if the storm comes and it seems to us that God is somewhere in the back of the boat, asleep at the tiller?
+What about these storms we do not survive, sometimes not at all, sometimes not as the people we were when the wind began to rise?
+What if the storm comes, and it seems to us that God is somewhere in the back of the boat, asleep at the tiller?

 What if we drown?

 There is a verse, Job 13:15, traditionally translated, “Though he slay me, yet will I trust in Him: but I will maintain my own ways before him.”
 It may not mean what we think it means.
 That translation is based on one way of understanding the Hebrew text.
 Reading the text another way, the New Revised Standard translation gives us, “See, he will kill me; I have no hope; but I will defend my ways to his face.”